dalong0514/readnotes/20210201读书笔记/2021043Electron-From-Beginner-to-ProR01.md

 ```

 This method is available for both the Main and Renderer process.
 The method will listen on the specific channel.
 Once it has received the event, it will execute the listener function, then remove itself from the IPC listeners.

-### 6.5 Summary

-Although the IPC module does not have a lot of methods – just variations of sending and receiving – it is the backbone for our Electron processes to coexist.
-You will use this module to possibly start a third-party Node library in the Main process from a user action in the Renderer process.
-In our next chapter, we will be leveraging them quite a bit to work with Electron's dialog module.